ci-mustafa/code-connect/README.md

 * Navigation bar
     * It is featured and fixed on all three pages.
-    * Includes links to the logo, home page, about, our mission, gallery, and sign-up page.
+    * Includes links to the logo, home page, gallery, and sign-up page.
     * It is identical in design across the pages.
     * Allows easy navigation from page to page.
     * Ensure active pages are visually distinguished with an understated underline, providing users with clear navigation cues as they explore our platform's offerings.